 With Suboxone as the responsible drug, precipitated withdrawal symptoms follow abruptly and last anywhere from several hours up to an entire day.
 The symptoms from Suboxone often occur anywhere from one to two hours after the first dose.
 Naltrexone-induced withdrawals typically occur within a few minutes after the first dose and can last up to two whole days.
 Depending on how extensive the symptoms are will revolve around the guest’s dose of choice.

 How to Avoid Precipitated Withdrawal

 Educating guests on the difference between agonist and antagonist drugs is vital when they’re transitioning into recovery.
-If individuals are not knowledgable about the medications that could potentially harm rather than heal—they might find out once it’s too late.
-Precipitated withdrawal should be common knowledge in recovery so that all are aware of how to avoid it.
+If individuals are not knowledgeable about the medications that could potentially harm rather than heal—they might find out once it’s too late.
+Precipitated withdrawal should be common knowledge in recovery so that all know how to avoid it.

-At Royal Life Centers, it is our sole mission to supply you with the addiction treatment services best suited for you.
-For that purpose, our admissions specialists can direct you to one of our outreach providers that can help you receive the treatment you’re looking for.
+At Royal Life Centers, it is our mission to supply you with the best addiction treatment services for your needs.
+For that purpose, our trained and certified clinicians will guide you through the withdrawal process safely and effectively.

 Royal’s medically supervised detoxification programs ensure that you receive the best care and support to help make your recovery journey a success.
 In addition, we offer medication-assisted treatment (MAT) services to help reduce cravings and withdrawal symptoms.
 All of our detox services are paired with dual diagnosis treatment for mental health conditions and counseling to assist you in achieving long-term sobriety.

 Our experienced, multidisciplinary team of professionals guides you through the entirety of our substance abuse treatment process.
 In doing so, you recieve personalized care, support, and guidance throughout your detoxification journey.
 We are committed to helping you make positive changes that will last a lifetime.